-This is a review blog for graphic novels from the perspective of a 13 year old.
+Reviewing graphic novels from the perspective of a 14-year-old.

 Monday, May 19, 2014